hrithikthakur/snapfix/docs/DISTRIBUTION_GUIDE.md

-# SnapFix Distribution Guide
+# flickfix Distribution Guide

-This guide covers how to distribute SnapFix on the Apple App Store and via direct download from your website.
+This guide covers how to distribute flickfix on the Apple App Store and via direct download from your website.

 ## Table of Contents